-A contingency table (Fig. 20.23a) has cells for each possible outcome of forecast and observation.
+A contingency table (Fig. 20.23a) has cells for each possible combination of binary forecast and observation outcomes.
 "Hit" means the event was successfully forecast.
 "Miss" means it occurred but was not forecast.
 "False Alarm" means it was forecast but did not happen.
-"Correct Rejection" means that the event was correctly forecast not to occur.
+"Correct Rejection" means that the event was correctly forecast to not occur.